-There has been much debate about whether it is best to give yourself a salary versus dividends from your CCPC.
+There has been much debate about whether it is best to give salary versus dividends from a CCPC.
 The Canadian tax system is designed to be integrated, meaning that from the time a dollar is earned in your business to passing into your hands, the tax paid will be the same whether salary or dividends.

-There are considerations beyond the tax rate.
+There are considerations beyond the tax rate:

-A salary has the down side of having to make both employer and employee Canadian Pension Plan (CPP) contributions which takes money out of your pocket currently.
+A salary has the down side of having to make both employer and employee Canadian Pension Plan (CPP) contributions.
+This takes money out of your pocket currently.
 The employer portion is considered a business expense deducted from your corporate revenue pre-tax.

 It is important to understand the effects of salary on your RRSP deduction limits.
-Let’s look at a few examples.

 Comparison of CCPC Dividends vs Salary and RRSPs for an Ontario CCPC in 2018 With a Net Revenue of 400K/yr

-All three physicians have the same clinical revenue and the same annual personal cashflow to live on after taxes and RRSP contributions.
+All three physicians have the same clinical revenue and the same annual personal cash flow to live on after taxes and RRSP contributions.
 The 2018 tax rates as of Dec 15, 2017 were used in the calculators.
 Corporate taxes are complicated and with the rules always changing, it is best to discuss the best strategy for your situation with your accountant.
 If you have a CCPC, an accountant is like underwear – not usually optional.

 While the dollars amount of the initial invested money is very similar, some investment taxation nuances could tip you one way or the other.
 CCPC passive investment income is taxed at ~50%.
 Some of that tax is refunded to the physician when they take the money out of the corp as tax-free capital dividends.
 However, there is still some tax drag on investment growth within a CCPC.
 The investments within RRSPs can grow tax free, but are taxed at full marginal rate when removed.

-For maximal tax efficiency, you can put your interest bearing investments (like bonds) into your RRSP and the more tax efficient parts of your balanced portfolio outside of your RRSP.
+For maximal tax efficiency, you can put your interest-bearing investments (like bonds) into your RRSP and the more tax efficient parts of your balanced portfolio outside of your RRSP.